 - = (net): Checking this box ensures that the net flow of power is available as a register-value.
 The value of such a register increases when the calculated real power is positive and decreases when it is negative.
 This is equivalent to a utility's net-meter, for example. - + (positive-only): Checking this box ensures that a register-value is available that increases only when the calculated real power is positive.
 When the real power is negative, the register-value does not change.
 This can be used, for example, to record only the power generated by an inverter or only the power consumed from the utility. - (negative-only): Checking this box ensures that a register-value is available that increases only when the calculated real power is negative.
 When the real power is positive, the registervalue does not change.
 This can be used, for example, to record only the power consumed by an inverter when there is no sun or only the power fed back into the grid. - (absolute): Checking this box ensures that a register-value is available that counts independent of the sign of the calculated real power.
 That is, the register-value increases by the absolute value of the real power regardless of whether it is positive or negative.
+This is not often used.

-This can be used, for example, when measuring pure loads where the direction of the power-flow is known. - (apparent): Checking this box ensures that apparent power is recorded in a register.
+(apparent): Checking this box ensures that apparent power is recorded in a register.
 Apparent power is the sum of the product of the RMS voltage and current of each power-component.
 As such, apparent power always has a non-negative value.
 This can be used, for example, to track the quality of the power as the ratio of apparent power and absolute real power is the power-factor.